 “Reaching a settlement will mean that we can now afford to give our child the specialist care, equipment and therapies that they will need for the rest of their life.
 My child will never be able to work, that’s been taken away.
 My child might never be able to live independently, that’s been taken away.

 “The hospital’s maternity services are now rightly under special measures but many of the same staff who were involved in my child’s birth, and those who concluded that no lessons needed to be learned after my child was born severely disabled, remain in post.”

 Diane Rostron continued: “This has been a particularly difficult investigation as the Cwm Taf Morgannwg University Health Board failed to be transparent in providing adequate notes and information about the incident.
 It also failed during its own internal investigation into what happened, incredibly finding that no failings had taken place.

 “It is very concerning that a hospital which failed to recognise this emergency situation, failed to recognise that a senior consultant was required on admission, missed multiple opportunities to recognise that the mother had suffered a significant rupture placing her and the baby in a life threatening situation, performed an emergency c-section more than seven hours late, could conclude that no lessons needed to be learned.

 “Our client’s family pursued a complaint direct with the health board but they failed to uphold this.
 We are pleased that the health board finally admitted liability following five years of litigation and just two weeks before a trial was due to start in the High Court.”

-If you believe that your family has suffered significant harm or death as a result of medical negligence our friendly team of specialists offer free initial advice on 01253 766 559.
+If you believe that your family has suffered a significant birth injury as a result of medical negligence, please don’t hesitate to contact our team of experts for a free initial consultation here.